contributte/apitte/.docs/dispatcher.md

 Used by default (but could be overriden by decorator plugin)

 > Incompatible with [decorators](decorators.md), alternative solution is available in [apitte/negotiation transformers](https://github.com/apitte/negotiation)

-## WrappedDispatcher

-Wraps whichever dispatcher is in usage
-- to handle all errors through [error handler](errors.md#error-handler)
-- to ensure that ApiRequest and ApiResponse implementations of PSR7 are passed into deeper layers